reekKiE/CompleteSuicideManual-En/English/chapter_5.md

 In terms of time, you should definitely choose night time.
 Neither the people around nor the driver would notice you easily.

 If you have difficulty entering the rail track area, you can either quickly run in from the level crossing, or jump from the pedestrian bridge.
 There are many cases of jumping from the level crossing.
 There are actually many ways to enter the track area.
-(See case 16)
+(See Case study 16)

 ### Instant certain death